Denis La Fontaine: Air force career

-Indo-Pakistani War of 1965

-Flying the Hawker Hunter, La Fontaine was involved in the Indo-Pak Ops of 1965.
+Flying the Hawker Hunter, La Fontaine was involved in the Indo-Pakistani War of 1965.
 He led an unfruitful fighter interception sweep over the East Pakistani city of Jessore and an abortive interception to Barrackpore.
-Aircraft from his unit did take on the Pakistani North American F-86 Sabre over Kalaikunda and No.14 Squadron was the only Hunter unit in 1965 that encountered the enemy Sabres and got the best of them and were still unscathed.
-Told to lay off operations against targets within East Pakistan, La Fontaine and his team did not see much action later on.
+During these operations, he was assisted by Jai Sidhu, who provided crucial support in coordinating the missions.
+However, despite their efforts, La Fontaine and his team, under strict orders to avoid operations against targets within East Pakistan, did not see much action later on.

 Indo-Pakistani War of 1971

-At the outbreak of the 1971 War, he was deputed as a senior staff officer to the Maritime Air Operations Cell in Bombay to help out civilian airline operations.
+At the outbreak of the Indo-Pakistani War of 1971, he was deputed as a senior staff officer to the Maritime Air Operations Cell in Bombay to help out civilian airline operations.

 Chief of Air Staff

-On the untimely death of the then Chief of Air Staff (CAS) Air Chief Marshal L M. Katre, La Fontaine took over as the CAS in July 1985.
-After becoming CAS, he oversaw the IAF inducting state-of-the-art defence fighters like the Mirage 2000 and the MiG-29.
+On the untimely death of the then-Chief of Air Staff (CAS) Air Chief Marshal L. M. Katre, La Fontaine took over as the CAS in July 1985.
+He oversaw the IAF inducting state-of-the-art defence fighters like the Mirage 2000 and the MiG-29.
 Both were procured primarily to counter the Pakistani F-16 threat.
 The IAF was involved in operations for the first time since 1971, when it undertook supply and relief sorties over Sri Lanka.
 Later after the induction of the IPKF, the IAF was involved in supply and COIN operations.
-However La Fontaine could not oversee the complete operations of the Indian Peace Keeping Force (IPKF).
+However La Fontaine could not oversee the complete operations of the Indian Peace Keeping Force.
 He retired in 1988, succeeded by Surinder Mehra.

 Death

-La Fontaine died of heart attack on 6 April 2011, at his home in Medak district in Andhra Pradesh; he was 82 and is survived by his wife and three daughters.
+La Fontaine died of heart attack on 6 April 2011, at his home in Medak district in Andhra Pradesh; he was 82 and was survived by his wife and three daughters.
 Medak district Collector S Suresh Kumar laid a wreath on Lafontaine's body on behalf of AP government and paid homage.

 Awards

-During his tenure he was decorated with the Param Vishisht Seva Medal, Ati Vishisht Seva Medal and Vayu Sena Medal for his distinguished service.
+During his tenure he was awarded the Param Vishisht Seva Medal, Ati Vishisht Seva Medal and Vayu Sena Medal for his distinguished service.